picimako/just-kitting/README.md

 - [Inspections](docs/inspections.md)
 - [Miscellaneous](docs/misc.md)

 - [Developer docs](/docs/dev_docs.md)

 ## Kotlin support

-As of now, all functionality in this plugin is implemented only for Java code, but Kotlin support is planned.
+As of now, all functionality in this plugin is implemented only for Java code, but at least some Kotlin support is planned in the long run.

 ## License